KumareshBabuNS/cfops-landingpage/content/docs/cfops_backup_aws.md

 CFOps is an automation tool to backup and restore Pivotal Cloud Foundry (PCF).
 Currently CFOPS supports PCF 1.4 and above.
 This guide describes step by step directions on running cfops backup tool on AWS.

+## Getting started
+CFOps can be installed on your Ops Manager host or a jump host that has access to Ops Manager and PCF deployments.

-# Step 1 : Download the CFOPS binary
+### Download the CFOPS binary

 1. Get the latest release for your OS from the <a class="page-scroll" href="./downloads/release">Downloads</a> page.

-# Step 2 : Backup Ops Manager on AWS
+### Backup Ops Manager on AWS
-AWS requires the pem files as authentication mechanisms for ssh into virtual machines. cfops tool will extract the pem file from Ops manager when taking backups from CF virtual machines.
-Also note that you should provide a dummy password (–omp x )for ops manager host when executing backup command.
+AWS requires the pem files as authentication mechanisms for ssh into virtual machines.
+The `cfops` tool will extract the pem file from Ops manager when taking backups from CF virtual machines.
+You should provide a dummy password (–omp x) for ops manager host when executing backup command.
-CFOps can be installed on your Ops Manager host or a jump host that has access to Ops Manager and PCF deployments.

 1. Execute `cfops backup` command with the help option
 ```bash